red574890/Algorithm/README.md

 # Algorithm
-This place is for all the homeworks and codes from Algorithms part1, Coursera.
+This place is for all the idea, homeworks and codes that I learned!!!!!!